 Renovate your Relationship is a booklet about men maintaining their relationships and is designed to get men to think about the practical side of relationship maintenance and how to do it.
 This resource has been created and updated by Relationships Australia Victoria (RAV) and MensLine Australia.
 RAV has over 70 years’ experience providing family and relationship support services across Melbourne and Victoria and is committed to inclusivity, providing safe, inclusive and accessible services for all people.

 Call MensLine Australia to talk to our counsellors who can provide you with tools and information to help you with your situation.
 MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing information and support for all relationship issues.
-Call us on 1300 78 99 78 or register for online counselling.
+Call us on 1300 78 99 78 or access free video and online counselling.

 Changing for Good is a program to help men stop using violence in their family and relationships.

 We work with men to help them recognise their abusive behaviours and end their use of violence.
 By providing ongoing support, specialist counselling and resources, our goal is to help men make and sustain changes in violent or abusive behaviours as well as attitudes that support violent behaviours.
 By working with men to end their use of violence, we help to increase the safety of women and children who have or are experiencing domestic or family violence.
 To find out more, visit Changing for Good.